RahulBhalley/mlx-models/README.md

 ### Loading Pre-trained Models

 MLX-Models simplifies the process of loading and utilizing pre-trained models.
-For instance, to load a pre-trained VGG19 model, you can use the following code snippet:
+For instance, to load a pre-trained models, you can use the following code snippet:

 ```python
 import mlx.models as mlx_models